-He recalled the moment the money finally got wired into his current account .
-He was traveling on a train, checking his bank balance on a mobile app.
-All those zeros.
+He recalled the moment the money finally got wired into his bank account.
+He was travelling on a train, checking his bank balance on a mobile app.
+Suddenly all those zeros.
 He was a millionaire.

 Then Geoff looked around.
 The world was still turning, just as it was before.
 And despite those zeros, Geoff was still Geoff.

 Becoming a millionaire sent him into a depression that only lifted when the company began to fail under its new leadership and he regained a sense of purpose working to get it back on track.